grymoire7/sma/AINOTES.md

 1. The submit button is removed.
 2. The user's answers are compared to the correct answers for the questions.
-3. A green checkmark is displayed to the left of each correct answer (whether or not it was selected by the user).
+3. A green checkmark (✅) is displayed to the left of each correct answer (whether or not it was selected by the user).
-4. A red X is displayed to the left of each incorrect user selection.
+4. A red X (❌) is displayed to the left of each incorrect user selection.
-5. If the user got the answer right, the question-state emoji will change to a green checkmark.
+5. If the user got the answer right, the question-state emoji will change to a green checkmark (✅).
-6. If the user got the answer wrong, the question-state emoji will change to a red X.
+6. If the user got the answer wrong, the question-state emoji will change to a red X (❌).
 7. Below the each original question, an explanation of why the correct answer is the correct one is displayed.
 The explanation is displayed in a box with a light gray background.
 The explanation is displayed in a smaller font than the question text.